eaasi/user-handbook/source/guide/import-resource.rst

 .. image:: ../images/attach_files.png

-1. **URL**: Provide a direct download URL from publicly available cloud/web storage (HTTP addresses only)
-2. **My Computer**: Will pull up a file browser for you to manually select the file(s) from your computer that make up your desired Content.
+#. **Browse My Computer**: Will pull up a file browser for you to manually select the file(s) from your computer that make up your desired Content.
-3. **Drag Files**: You may drag-and-drop the file(s) from your desktop to make up your desired Content.
+#. **Drag Files**: You may drag-and-drop the file(s) from your desktop to make up your desired Content.

 Once at least one file is selected, the UI will allow you to "Add More Files" to create a multi-file resource: